 Each school's specific prerequisites, detailed annually in the MSAR® Online, is highly recommended to all prospective applicants and is available at most school libraries, premedical advising offices, and can be purchased from AAMC Publications.

-Explore these options if you have already completed an undergraduate program, but need to take more science courses to meet medical school admissions requirements.
+If you've already graduated from college, but need to take science courses to meet medical school admissions requirements.